mentegago/mentega-tts/README.md

 - `channel`: Channel to which the TTS will run on.
 - (_Optional_) `hideNotifications`: set to `true` to hide notification message that shows up on top left corner of the screen.

 The parameters are put in hash (`#`) instead of query (`?`) so you that your OAuth token never leaves the client (except to Twitch).
-That way, there's no worry of your OAuth token being logged by GitHub's server.
+That way, there's no worry of your OAuth token being logged by any server.

 If you open the URL in your browser, do note that:
 1. **You'll need to refresh the page** everytime you change any of the parameters as the software doesn't listen to window hash changes.